Luis Escobar Kirkpatrick

 Luis Escobar y Kirkpatrick, 7th Marquess of Marismas del Guadalquivir (5 September 1908 – 16 February 1991), was a Spanish nobleman and actor.

 He was an actor, playwright, and theatre director who advanced the interests of Teatro María Guerrero, Teatro Español, and Teatro Eslava.
 A flamboyant aristocrat, he was particularly known to have played el marqués de Leguineche (the Marquess of Leguineche) in Luis García Berlanga's comedy trilogy: La Escopeta Nacional (1978), Patrimonio Nacional (1981) and Nacional III (1982).
-In 1950, he directed La honradez de la cerradura, being nominated at the 1951 Cannes Film Festival.
+In 1950, he directed La honradez de la cerradura, which was nominated at the 1951 Cannes Film Festival.

 Escobar never married and was openly homosexual, especially after Spanish democracy was restored in 1975.
-His niece, María Victoria Escobar y Cancho, succeeded him in the Marquessate of Marismas del Guadalquivir at his death in 1991.
+His niece, María Victoria Escobar y Cancho, succeeded him in the Marquessate of Marismas del Guadalquivir upon his death in 1991.